NPR chief news executive Nancy Barnes to depart as network reshapes top ranks

 According to several colleagues, Barnes was surprised to learn how many podcasts stemming from clearly journalistic efforts were under Grundmann's control, such as Planet Money.
 (Some of them ultimately were placed under the guidance of both executives.)

 Lansing's remarks in an initial memo to staff about the new executive job released Friday morning ahead of Barnes' revelation suggested that the network's search for a new chief content officer was driven by strategic aims and financial pressures.
-It reflected the changing nature of the media business, acknowledged the need to fight for audience.
+It reflected the changing nature of the media business, and the need to fight for audiences.

 "We are funneling our international, national and local journalism into all available platforms to reach younger and more diverse audiences where they are," Lansing wrote.
 "We are also facing unprecedented competitive pressures from commercial media in all those spaces and the reality of our limited resources as a non-profit."